JimHokanson/Hokanson_sync_stim/README.md

 4. Verify toolboxes (curve fitting and stats)

-The following commands can be run to see if the curve fitting and stats toolboxes:
+The following commands can be run to see if the curve fitting and stats toolboxes are installed.
+If these commands return an empty value then the toolboxes are not installed.

 ```matlab
 %For curve fitting